-You know the most peculiar thing about choosing business tools in 2019 (or in the past few years, for that matter)?
+Do you know the most peculiar thing about choosing business tools in 2022 (or in the past few years, for that matter)?

-Back in the 00’s you were lucky to find a tool that could do what you needed.
+Back in the 00s, you were lucky to find a tool that could do what you needed.
 And if you were lucky enough to find one, they were stuffy and difficult to use.
-In most cases, you ended up doing your job manually.
+In most cases, you ended up doing the job manually.
 Ough!

 Look at us now, though.
-If you need a tool to do even the simplest task for you, there’s always not one, not two, but a dozen of very similar options.
+If you need a tool to do even the simplest task, there’s always not one, not two, but a dozen of very similar options.

 I guess what I’m trying to say is that this list is far from being the most comprehensive.
 There are so many SaaS tools that can help your business with different aspects of marketing, SEO and team management that it’s virtually impossible to mention them all.

-What I do in this article instead is listing only those tools that we at HelpCrunch personally tested while also finding much inspiration in this thread from SaaS Growth Hacks group.
+What I do in this article instead is listing only those tools that we at HelpCrunch personally tested, while also finding much inspiration in this thread from the SaaS Growth Hacks group.

-If you ask any business owner about their favorite SaaS tools, G suite will be in all of the answers.
+If you ask any business owner about their favorite SaaS tools, Google Workspace will be in all the answers.
 Hands down, their toolset doesn’t have any alternative.
-I mean I can’t imagine my life without my dear Google Docs and Google Calendar, and what would I even do without Gmail.
+I mean, I can’t imagine my life without my dear Google Docs and Google Calendar, and what would I even do without Gmail.

-That being said, let’s move to less obvious SaaS tools for your business.
+That being said, let’s move to less obvious top SaaS tools for your business.

 Customer service SaaS tools